drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/03.updating/docs.md

     category: docs
 ---

 ** Important: You must use Composer to update Drupal Core, Drupal Commerce, and all contributed modules.
 Otherwise, your site will break.
-Also, you should always back up your site before starting an update procedure. **
+Also, you should always back up your site before starting an update procedure.
+See [Concept: Data Backups documentation] in the Drupal 8 User Guide for more information. **

 To update to the newest version of Drupal Commerce, you will need to update with Composer.